Midwestern University: History

 The university was founded in 1900 as the American College of Osteopathic Medicine and Surgery.
-The school was the fourth medical school in the world to grant the Doctor of Osteopathic Medicine (D.O.) degree, and the first in the state of Illinois.
+The school was the fourth medical school in the world to grant the Doctor of Osteopathic Medicine (D.O.) degree.
 Originally located on Washington Boulevard in Chicago, the school moved to Hyde Park in 1918.
 In 1913, the school changed its name to the Chicago College of Osteopathy, eventually becoming the Chicago College of Osteopathic Medicine.

 In 1986, the Chicago College of Osteopathic Medicine moved from its prior location in Hyde Park to a new campus in the western suburb of Downers Grove, Illinois.
 In 1991, the Chicago College of Pharmacy opened.
 The College of Health Sciences began in 1992.
-In 1993, the Board of Trustees unanimously approved a single educational mission for the institution, uniting the Chicago College of Osteopathic Medicine, the Chicago College of Pharmacy, and the Chicago College of Health Sciences into Midwestern University.
+In 1993, the board of trustees unanimously approved a single educational mission for the institution, uniting the Chicago College of Osteopathic Medicine, the Chicago College of Pharmacy, and the Chicago College of Health Sciences into Midwestern University.
 In 2009, the College of Dental Medicine-Illinois opened, followed by the Chicago College of Optometry in 2014 and the College of Graduate Studies in 2018.

 In 1996, the university opened a new campus in Glendale, Arizona.
 The first college at the Glendale campus was the Arizona College of Osteopathic Medicine, which began its first courses in 1996.
 The college joined the University of Arizona College of Medicine as one of only two medical schools in Arizona at the time, and it remained the only osteopathic medical school in the state until AT Still University opened in Mesa in 2007.
 In 1997, a physician assistant program was established at the Glendale campus, followed by the College of Pharmacy the next year.
 In 2006, the College of Dental Medicine-Arizona opened, then the Arizona College of Optometry opened in 2008, and the College of Veterinary Medicine opened in 2012.
 The College of Health Sciences' podiatric medicine program became the Arizona College of Podiatric Medicine in 2020.

 In 2010, the university received a Conservation and Native Landscaping Awards from the Environmental Protection Agency for restoring 9 acres of wetland and oak-hickory woods on the Downers Grove campus.
-In 2012, the Downers Grove Multispecialty Clinic opened in a five-story, 193,000 square foot building at a cost of $112 million.
-Also that year, the College of Veterinary Medicine opened at the Glendale campus, at a cost of $90 million, with a 109,000-square-foot veterinary teaching hospital, a 36,000-square-foot large animal teaching facility, and a 76,000-square-foot classroom building.
+In 2012, the Downers Grove Multispecialty Clinic opened in a five-story, 193,000 square foot building.
+Also that year, the College of Veterinary Medicine opened at the Glendale campus, with a 109,000-square-foot veterinary teaching hospital, a 36,000-square-foot large animal teaching facility, and a 76,000-square-foot classroom building.
 The school was the first veterinary medical school in the state of Arizona, and was the 29th veterinary medical school in the United States.